By: Team W14-3 Since: Sept 2018 Licence: MIT

 More specifically, the

-class encapsulates the name of the drug prescribed, the dosage information (itself stored as aDose
+Prescriptionclass encapsulates the name of the drug prescribed, the dosage information (itself stored as aDoseobject), and the duration of the prescription (as aDurationobject).

 -